-Conjunctivitis, commonly known as pinkeye, is an inflammation of the conjunctiva, the clear membrane that covers the white part of the eye and the inner surface of the eyelids.
+Conjunctivitis, commonly called pinkeye, is an inflammation of the conjunctiva, the clear membrane that covers the white part of the eye and the inner surface of the eyelids.

-Pinkeye can be alarming because it may make the eyes extremely red and can spread rapidly.
-But it's a fairly common condition and usually causes no long-term eye or vision damage.
+Pinkeye can be alarming because it may make the eyes extremely red and can spread quickly.
+But it's fairly common and usually causes no long-term eye or vision damage.

-Still, if your child shows symptoms of pinkeye, it's important to see a doctor.
-Some kinds of pinkeye go away on their own, but others require treatment.
+Still, if your child has symptoms of pinkeye, it's important to see a doctor.
+Some kinds of pinkeye go away on their own, but others need treatment.

-Pinkeye can be caused by many of the bacteria and viruses responsible for colds and other infections, — including ear infections, sinus infections, and sore throats — and by the same types of bacteria that cause chlamydia and gonorrhea, two sexually transmitted diseases (STDs, also called sexually transmitted infections, or STIs).
+Pinkeye can be caused by many of the bacteria and viruses responsible for colds and other infections, — including ear infections, sinus infections, and sore throats — and by the same types of bacteria that cause chlamydia and gonorrhea, two sexually transmitted diseases (STDs).

 Pinkeye also can be caused by allergies.
-These cases tend to happen more frequently among kids who also have other allergic conditions, such as hay fever.
+These cases tend to happen more often in kids who also have other allergic conditions, such as hay fever.
 Triggers of allergic conjunctivitis include grass, ragweed pollen, animal dander, and dust mites.

 Sometimes a substance in the environment can irritate the eyes and cause pinkeye, such as chemicals (chlorine, soaps, etc.) or air pollutants (smoke and fumes).